 Originally named the Bethia, the Bounty was purchased by the Royal Navy for scientific exploration under the command of Captain William Bligh.
 The ship and her crew became famous for the mutiny staged aboard in April 1789.
 Built by Master Modeler Ronald Roberti”

 Most people have heard about the Mutiny on the Bounty due to studying history but also because of the many movies made concerning it.
-Famous actors such as Clark Gable, Errol Flynn, Marlin Brando and Mel Gibson have played the part of Fletcher Christian who led the revolt.
-Learn more about this historical event by watching the video below.
-It is truly interesting!
+Famous actors such as Clark Gable, Errol Flynn, Marlin Brando, and Mel Gibson have played the part of Fletcher Christian who led the revolt.

 The Mayflower II took passengers from London to Plymouth Colony with 35 passengers in 1629.
-She made 4 other successful journeys to America until she sailed in 1641.
-The ship was apparently lost at sea with 140 passengers on board.
-Did you know that there is a full sized replica of the Mayflower II?
+She made four other successful journeys to America until she sailed in 1641.
+The ship became lost at sea with 140 passengers on board.
+Did you know that there is a full-sized replica of the Mayflower II?
 Click here to read more about it.

-Much has been written about the first Mayflower which initially took the Pilgrims to the New World in 1620 and how they fared.
+Much is written about the first Mayflower which initially took the Pilgrims to the New World in 1620 and how they fared.

-We were told that not only did England rule the seas at one time in history but she liked to show her wealth derived from her seagoing ventures.
+Not only did England rule the seas at one time in history, but she liked to show her wealth derived from her seagoing ventures.
 Real gold and lapus lazuli adorned this particular ship called Sovereign of the Seas.

-It is so interesting to learn about these beautiful old sailing ships.
+It is so exciting to learn about these lovely old sailing ships.
 Each one has a story.
-But there is even more to learn within the walls of this museum!
+But there is, even more, to learn within the walls of this museum!

 Most of the walls of one room inside this museum tell the story of Houston bayous plus development history of the Houston Ship Channel.
-A timeline with items of interest from the earliest days of settlement to the effects of war and up to the year 2016 are portrayed.
+A timeline with items of interest from the earliest days of settlement to the effects of war and up to the year 2016 is on view.

 In this same room was a live view of ships in the Houston Ship Channel.
 That was amazing to see it updated every few minutes.

-Most people I am sure are familiar with the work that Jacques Cousteau and his crew have done with regard to exploring the nether reaches of our seas.
-The Calipso was the ship he used when doing much of this.
+Most people I am sure are familiar with the work that Jacques Cousteau and his crew have done about exploring the nether reaches of our seas.
+The Calypso was the ship he used when doing much of this.

-The graph displayed above shows the terrific losses of Allied ships (in blue) totaling 3,065 as compared to those from Germany (in red) with a count of 781.
+On the graph displayed below shows the terrible losses of Allied ships (in blue) totaling 3,065 as compared to those from Germany (in red) with a count of 781.
 The timeline starts in September of 1939 and ends in May of 1945.

 Written on the base on one side of the USS Houston is the following: